Sub-theme 44: New Approaches to Organizing Collaborative Knowledge Creation

 •

-Georg von Krogh is the Chaired Professor of Strategic Management and Innovation at ETH Zurich, Switzerland.
+Georg Fredrik von Krogh is the Chaired Professor of Strategic Management and Innovation at ETH Zurich, Switzerland.
 Georg has published widely on topics such as organizational knowledge creation, open-source software development, online communities, and technological innovation.

 Samer Faraj holds the Canada Research Chair in Technology, Management & Healthcare at the Desautels Faculty of Management at McGill University, Canada.
 His current research focuses on complex collaboration in settings as diverse as health care organizations, knowledge teams, and online communities.
 Samer is also interested in how emergent social technologies are transforming organizations and allowing new forms of coordination and organizing to emerge.